-The following is a brief write-up of some ideas originally presented as part of a series on midrash at Congregation Ahavas Achim in Highland Park, NJ.
+The following is an expanded write-up of remarks originally delivered this past Shabbos at Cong.
+Ahavas Achim in Highland Park, New Jersey.

 Good Shabbos everyone.
 This morning, I’d like to discuss one of the most pressing issues in the Jewish world today: matchmaking.